Written by Jonathan Wojcik

 Look at that withered little ghoul in his mouth!
 That's apparently his pal, Khaibit!
 He's actually MORE THAN ONE mummy!
 He's also got only fleshless skeleton legs under the bandages, so are those bandages all that actually form his "muscles?"
 Sure seems like it, from another of his attacks:

 Anakaris is like a whole Russian Nesting Doll of mummies, even further illustrated when he's hit with an enemy attack that changes his sex.
 We'll explain that later, but LOOK:

-I love this design either way, but what I REALLY love is how it then splits at the waist to reveal Khaibit doing an impression of "The with a tiny, happy scorpion on his head (just take my word for it, it's more clear in some other shots).
+I love this design either way, but what I REALLY love is how it then splits at the waist to reveal Khaibit doing an impression of "The Scream" with a tiny, happy scorpion on his head (just take my word for it, it's more clear in some other shots).
 While this "female" design isn't exactly "canon," it does further emphasize that there are apparently multiple bodies and forms that constitute one being!

 It's a gill-man!
 An awfully handsome gill-man, too!
 His English name is even taken from stuntman Ricou Browning, who wore the original Gill-man suit in Creature From the Black Lagoon.
 Just like the creature, Rikuo lives in the Amazon River and may be the very last of his kind, his underwater civilization demolished in an earthquake.
 Fortunately, he finds a female of his species by the end of the first game, the two have laid eggs by the second, and when we last see them, they've discovered another species of merfolk to take them in, identical except for their anglerfish-like antennae.